becauseinterwebs/TKTalkie/2.0/README.md

 **voice_gain**

-Set the voice output level.
+Set the output level of the voice channel on the mixer.

     # VOICE SETTINGS
     # 0 to 32767, 1 is pass-thru, below 1 attenuates signal